Let Us All Live and Let Live, in Harmony with Planet Earth

 About our Website

 The information presented on our website is based on accountable and factual investigative research and first hand accounts by both Huottüja natives who have been educated in universities and independent third-parties that have published their work in social sciences, biodiversity, human ecology and ethnocultural studies.
 Permalink resources are displayed where required and from our Resources Page.
 This website serves as a contact point, collection site and junction for the Huottuja People, researchers, and the public 'internationally'; the foundation or the website as a virtual embassy, remotely may or may not take up political, governmental or matters with the nation-states of Colombia or Venezuela, however we will promote the news 'good or bad' as it may be relevant to our mission, the Piaroa Tributary Nation and our website readers.
 The foundation is committed to serving as a safe-harbor and non state diplomatic bridge between Indigenous communities (places) and international sponsors, notwithstanding the state, there are no financial intermediaries.

-The website in general is to promote the Huottüja people, help create economic solutions from within communities, promote business, and ensure that our members are treated fairly, legally and not exploited.
-The foundation and website is based in actions, deeds, facts, treaties and titles and developed to function as an international embassy for the Huottuja | De'aruhua People, the Piaroa Autonomous Territory (PAT) and the Piaroa Traditional Territory (PTT).
+The website in general is to promote the Huottüja people, help create economic solutions for communities, promote business, and ensure that our members are treated fairly, legally and never exploited.
+The foundation and website is based in actions, deeds, facts, treaties and titles and developed to function as a virtual international embassy for the Huottuja | De'aruhua People, the Piaroa Autonomous Territory (PAT) and the Piaroa Traditional Territory (PTT).
 Interactive forms are connected directly to tribal leadership authorities located within their own communities.